opoupeney/dfd/source/glossary.rst

         be installed using npm.
 They can be combined with other MEAN Stack
         An emerging technology stack for building modern web and mobile applications in javascript from client to server.
-MEAN is an acronym that stands for MongoDB, ExpressJS, Angularjs and Node.js.
+MEAN is an acronym that stands for MongoDB, ExpressJS, Angularjs and Node.js. microservices
+        Microservices is an evolution of the composite approach to application development.
+It involves designing software applications as small packages of independently deployable services.
+Using these self-contained components as building blocks, companies can get innovative services to market more quickly, easily and affordably.
     MVC
         Model View Controller (MVC) architecture.
     Node